Why your international payments are failing and how to avoid it

 Other things to consider when processing international payments

-While fixing your international payment processing can help you capture more revenue from customers around the world, if the rest of your revenue delivery infrastructure is fragmented, you could still lose out in the long run.
+While fixing your international payment processing can help you capture more revenue from customers around the world, if the rest of your payments infrastructure is fragmented, you could still lose out in the long run.

 For example, let’s say you use the advice above and attract a load more customers from the US - great!
 But what does that mean for tax compliance?
 How will you retain those customers when it comes to renewal?
 Where are the upsell opportunities and how will you realize them?

-Fixing the gaps in your revenue delivery strategy is the best way to capitalize on the huge opportunity presented by moving into new markets.
+Fixing the gaps in your payments and revenue operations is the best way to capitalize on the huge opportunity presented by moving into new markets.